In my post about the famous Guggenheim Bilbao, I admitted I wanted to visit the city only to take a look at the museum’s structure.

 But, I am glad this futuristic building was constructed to attract visitors (or attention) to Bilbao.

-I arrived to the city a grey Tuesday afternoon.
-I was half dead from the six hours train trip from Barcelona (there are no high speed trains to the city).
+I arrived in the city a grey Tuesday afternoon.
+I was half-dead from the six hours train trip from Barcelona (there are no high-speed trains to the city).

 In a blurry haze, I walked the terminal’s halls trying to decide what to do.
 Since I was interested only in the museum, I didn’t make any research about the city.
 I know.
 Bad, bad traveler.
 I should be rolling my eyes at myself at this moment.

 My husband stood in one corner of the terminal while I went out in search of help.
 Turns out the touristic information center was located next to the train station (I can’t believe my luck sometimes).

 An awesome guy gave me a map, explained how to get to the hotel, pointed out the most important sights in the city and gave me instructions to get to the Guggenheim.
 Everything worked to perfection.

 That afternoon we explored a bit of the city but concentrated in Gehry’s designed museum.
 The next day, we had several hours to explore before departing to San Sebastian.